cnicholas63/cnicholas63.github.io/README.md

 [Details](https://github.com/cnicholas63/NYAS_Final)

 ## AVON Web App
-This is personal project is a work in progress.
+This project is a work in progress is being developed as a means of developing my skills.
 It provides a reponsive website that allows the management and tracking of customers, products and orders.

 The site utilises a range of technologies including:
 * HTML